Home Energy Management Systems (HEMS): Efficient solutions for your home

 • Reduced bureaucracy requirements: As of January 1, 2023, there will no longer be any restrictions on how much of a photovoltaic system's output can be fed into the public grid.

-• Photovoltaic systems as an investment: Depending on the size and self-consumption, the system is paid off after about 15 years and then continues to supply cheap electricity for at least 10-15 years.
-This leads to a profit in the long term, increases the independence of the power grid and reduces CO2 emissions at the same time.
+• Photovoltaic systems as an investment: depending on the size and self-consumption, the system is paid off after around 15 years and then continues to supply cheap electricity for at least 10-15 years.
+This leads to a long-term profit, increases the independence of the electricity grid and reduces CO₂ emissions at the same time.

 • Simply save taxes: Photovoltaic systems with an output of up to 30 kWp are exempt from income and trade tax.